Ras Tanura: Demography

 Ras Tanura is one of four residential compounds built by ARAMCO in the 1940s and the only one located on the coast of the Persian Gulf itself.
 Ras Tanura refinery is surrounded by a heavily guarded security fence, and Saudi employees and their dependents may live inside the Najmah residential compound which is less heavily guarded.
 Built originally to allow expatriate oil company employees (mainly Americans) a degree of Western comfort and separation from the restrictions of Saudi and Islamic laws, the community today has shifted somewhat in line with the reduction of western residents into a multi-ethnic mosaic of Saudis, other Arab nationalities (e.g. Egyptian and Jordanian), Filipinos, Indians, Pakistanis, and a few Americans and British expats—all of whom live with English as the common language.

+Refinery

+In 1940 a 3,000 barrels per day plant was completed at Ras Tanura, which operated only till 1945.
+The Ras Tanura Refinery was a war emergency measure, and so its construction was subject to approval by the military for the diversion of resources and it was rushed to completion.
+The cost of $50 million was however entirely covered by the company.
+Employment during the 1.5 year construction period was on the order of 1,500 Americans and 10,000 Saudi Arabs.
+It was initially designed for 50,000 barrels per day, but completed for an actual capacity of up to 115,000 in the latter part of 1945.
+As depicted in the Oil Weekly map, the refinery was connected to the Dammam field by 39 miles of 10-inch pipe.
+From the field a pipeline also supplied the nearby large refinery of the Bahrain Petroleum Company which had opened in 1937.
+The marine terminal was built to be able to load 4 tankers at once at a rate of 12,000 barrels per hour.

 Transportation

 Highway

 Ras Tanura is connected by a single two-lane highway with the Dhahran–Jubail Highway, which links it with neighboring cities such as Jubail and Dammam as well as with the regional Aramco headquarters in Dhahran.